 The Catholic Agency for Overseas Development believes that every man, woman and child matters.
 For more than 50 years, we have supported some of the world’s poorest communities in countries across Africa, Asia and Latin America, working with people of all faiths and none.
 As the official overseas humanitarian and development agency of the Catholic Church in England and Wales, we work to bring hope, compassion and solidarity to poor communities, standing side by side with them to end poverty and injustice.

 Church Army is a mission community working within the authority of the Anglican Church throughout the UK and Ireland.
 We believe that God loves everyone, and everyone is significant in his eyes.
-Throughout the COVID-19 pandemic we have not stood still; we continue to work beyond church buildings, on the ground in challenging situations, we share our faith through words and action.
+Throughout the COVID-19 pandemic we have not stood still; we continue to work beyond church buildings, on the ground in challenging situations, sharing our faith in Jesus through words and action.
 By letting people know there is a God who loves them and will not leave them we bring hope and transformation to thousands of lives.

 For more than 60 years the Board has provided retirement housing to retired clergy, their spouses, widows or widowers.
 One in four of those retiring from the service of the Church of England seek our assistance.
 As well as providing homes for retirement, the Board also has seven Supported Housing complexes offering help with day to day living.
 In addition, we run a nursing and dementia care home for the more elderly and frail.

 The Church of England plays a vital role in the life of the nation, proclaiming the Christian gospel in word and action, providing services of Christian worship, ministering to those in need and helping to maintain our spiritual heritage.
 No matter how large or small, every gift in every will makes a difference.
 Please consider how a gift in your will could help us meet the needs of future generations.